 Mostly during the middle of the preparation phase when there is a time for certain aspirants when neither they are doing great at mocks nor their syllabus is finished.
 Also at this very crucial point, many of them lose hope and get demotivated which results in a loss of time and confidence for the exam

-Solution: students must keep in mind why in the first place they decide to choose this profession and what was the reason behind it.
+Solution: students must keep in mind why in the first place they decided to choose this profession and what was the reason behind it.
 For surviving a long time in this tough journey it is necessary to have a rock-solid reason and motivation because this is not just an exam for a month.

 IAS exam requires hard work and perseverance for the longest time along with consistent efforts.

-- Evils of getting comfortable
+- Evils of Getting Comfortable

-Many aspirants try to prepare for the exam by staying at home, in the comfort of their family and suitable environment but this situation does not always go in their favor, and sometimes this in fact goes the opposite as thought.
+Many aspirants try to prepare for the exam by staying at home, in the comfort of their family and a suitable environment but this situation does not always go in their favor, and sometimes this in fact goes the opposite as thought.

 Solution: If an aspirant is not opting for coaching one should consider living in a hostel or a paying guest at least, if possible.